Western Michigan vs. Toledo NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Western Michigan and its opponents have combined to put up more than 55 points in four of seven games this season.
+- Western Michigan and its opponents have combined to score more than 54.5 points in four of seven games this season.

-- Saturday's over/under is 3.7 points lower than the two team's combined 58.7 points per game average.

-- The 45 combined points per game that these two squads have allowed this season are 10 fewer than the 55 over/under in this contest.
+- The two teams combine to score 58.7 points per game, 4.2 more than the total in this contest.

+- These two squads combine to allow 45 points per game, 9.5 fewer than this contest's over/under.

-- Broncos games this season feature an average total of 61.4 points, a number 6.4 points higher than Saturday's over/under.
+- The average total in Broncos games this season is 61.4, 6.9 points above Saturday's total of 54.5.

-- The 55.3 PPG average total in Rockets games this season is 0.3 points more than this game's over/under.
+- The 54.5-point total for this game is 0.8 points below the 55.3 points per game average total in Rockets games this season.

 Western Michigan Stats and Trends

-- In Western Michigan's seven games this season, it has four wins against the spread.

-- This season, the Broncos have an ATS record of 3-1-1 in their five games as a favorite of 2.5 points or more.
+- The Broncos are 3-1-1 ATS when favored by 2.5 points or more this season.

-- Western Michigan's games this year have gone over the point total three times in seven opportunities (42.9%).
+- Western Michigan has gone over the point total in 42.9% of its opportunities this year (three times over seven games with a set point total).

-- Western Michigan is 4-1-1 against the spread and 5-1 overall this season when the team notches more than 18.7 points.
+- Western Michigan is 4-1-1 against the spread and 5-1 overall this season when the team puts up more than 18.7 points.

-- The Broncos have turned the ball over six times this season, six fewer than the Rockets have forced (12).
+- The Broncos have six giveaways this season, while the Rockets have 12 takeaways .

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.